-For Full Service Uno Restaurants – Built to Suit or Leased Building and Real Estate
+For Pizzeria Uno Restaurants – Built to Suit or Leased Building and Real Estate

 - The costs and expenses are estimates and your actual costs and expenses may be higher or lower.

 - These estimated expenses are based on new construction and prototypical development of an Uno Restaurant, covering a broad range of locations (new, conversion, etc.).

 - These estimates do not reflect investment amounts associated with establishing an Uno Restaurant outside the United States.

 - If you sign a Development Agreement, you must, when you sign the Development Agreement, pay a territory reservation fee equal to $5,000 times the number of Pizzeria Uno Restaurants you will develop, as well as a development fee equal to one-half of the $40,000 initial franchise fee for each Pizzeria Uno Restaurant you will develop.